sigp/lighthouse/book/src/api-bn.md

 - `--http-tls-cert`: specify the path to the certificate file for Lighthouse to use.
 - `--http-tls-key`: specify the path to the private key file for Lighthouse to use.

-The schema of the API aligns with the standard Eth Beacon Node API as defined at [github.com/ethereum/beacon-APIs](https://github.com/ethereum/beacon-APIs).
+The schema of the API aligns with the standard Beacon Node API as defined at [github.com/ethereum/beacon-APIs](https://github.com/ethereum/beacon-APIs).
 An interactive specification is available [here][OpenAPI].